Compulsory module (choose one of the following):

 Placement-based Dissertation (Theology and Religion) (40)

-The placement-based dissertation is an extended piece of substantial independent research (9,000 words) on a topic in Theology and/or Religion linked to a specific placement context chosen by the individual student, but subject to approval by the Department.
+The placement-based dissertation is an extended piece of substantial independent research (9,000 words) on a topic in Theology and/or Religion linked to a specific placement context chosen by the individual student.
 Students negotiate a placement involving a minimum of 100 hours in a setting of their own choice, subject to approval from the Department.

 This module allows you to conduct independent research into and write on a particular philosophical issue of your choice, with assistance from a project supervisor with expertise in your chosen topic.